Climateyousheng/cmip7/README.md

 - IT_info

-Might be a bit unrelated, for diagonising IT information.
+Might be a bit unrelated, for diagnosing IT information.

 For details, please contact
 <ys.li@bristol.ac.uk>